watermint/toolbox/docs/commands/log-cat-job.md

 Retrieve logs of specified Job ID

+Extract and display log files for a specific job execution identified by its Job ID.
+This includes debug logs, API capture logs, error messages, and system information.
+Essential for troubleshooting failed executions and analyzing job performance.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.